-This easy, no-mixer required strawberry cake is wonderfully moist and buttery and topped with macerated strawberries.
+This easy strawberry spoon cake is wonderfully moist and buttery and topped with macerated strawberries.
 Ready in just 30 minutes start to eating!

 This super easy strawberry cake (no mixer required!) was so delicious I just needed to spread the word as local Ontario strawberry season has just begun.
 Not only was it a perfect use for my strawberries, I could see how it could be delicious with other summer fruit as the season goes on, as well.

-- Strawberries – fresh strawberries will produce the best results, but thawed frozen strawberries will work as well
+- Strawberries – fresh strawberries will produce the best results.
+I haven’t tested this recipe with frozen then thawed strawberries.

-- Light brown sugar - dark will work if that’s all you have on hand
+- Light brown sugar – you can use dark brown sugar if that’s all you have on hand

-- Unsalted butter - or salted will work, but reduce the added salt as noted in the recipe
+- Unsalted butter – salted will also work, but reduce the added salt as noted in the recipe

 - Whole milk – this would be 3-3.5% b.f. milk, for best results, though 2% will work in a pinch.
 I haven’t tested this recipe with non-dairy alternatives though I suspect they would work fine.

 - This is a great recipe to use up strawberries that are just slightly past their prime.
 As you will be smashing, macerating and baking them, you don’t need to start with perfect berries.